 Advising Hours (Spring 2021)

-Peer Advising: You can attend Ben Vargas student peer advisor’s drop in office hours Thursdays 1pm-5pm and Fridays from 2pm-5pm.
+Peer Advising: You can attend Ben Vargas or Katherine’s student peer advisor’s drop in office hours available here.
 IS Workshop hours can be during this time as well.

 Please click this link for instructions on how to use Starfish.